 - Google – Self-explanatory I hope

-- Google+ – If you are digital content creator, connecting with the authors of the articles you’re using for your content is a great way to connect and build relationships, AND get great source of information as well.
+- Google+ – If you are a digital content creator, connecting with the authors of the articles you’re using for your content is a great way to connect and build relationships AND get a great source of information as well.

 - YouTube – is the second largest search engine on the planet, and it has loads of content.
 Just explore it.

-- Twitter – it’s open nature allows it to connect, engage discussions and look for real time relevant information on your topic.
+- Twitter – it’s open nature allows it to connect, engage in discussions and look for real-time relevant information on your topic.

 - Wikipedia – Neatly organized, you can usually use it to quote numerous things.

-- Quora – Newly found question and answers site, which has a lot of untapped potential.
+- Quora – Newly found question and answers site, which has a lot of untapped potentials.

 How the process itself looks like

-First of all I will start with opening a new Evernote note, give it a proper name and tags, so later on I will always be sure to access it easily, either via search or manually.
-Than I will fire up Chrome and slap a search query that I need and hit copy on it.
+First of all, I will start with opening a new Evernote note, give it a proper name and tags, so, later on, I will always be sure to access it easily, either via search or manually.
+Then I will fire up Chrome and slap a search query that I need and hit copy on it.

-Than I will hit the new tab with keyboard shortcut: CMD+N (Ctrl+N for Windows) and will use the following text expander snippets, each in a new tab.
+Then I will hit the new tab with a keyboard shortcut: CMD+N (Ctrl+N for Windows) and will use the following text expander snippets, each in a new tab.

 /gcl for – !g – for Google search